 - Recent Work

-- mining - advising Orion Mine Finance on its joint venture (known as Lynx Resources) with Fusion Capital and on the acquisition of the SASA lead and zinc mine in Macedonia by Lynx Resources; on offtake arrangements relating to Weatherly International’s copper projects in Namibia; Mondo Minerals on its projects in Finland; a Russian based investor on a uranium mining JV in Mongolia; a Chinese mining company on the acquisition and development of a coal project in Mongolia; Sumatra Copper & Gold plc on its mining projects in Indonesia (including in relation to its local partnering and financing arrangements); a major mining company on the acquisition of a coal project in Mozambique and iron ore projects in Cameroon and the Republic of Congo; a mining investment fund on mining royalty (including iron ore, copper and gold) financings; a Chinese corporate on the acquisition of copper assets in Zambia; and an international company on its bid to secure mining rights in Kosovo to supply lignite to a 1.2 GW power project
+- mining - advising Orion Mine Finance on its joint venture (known as Lynx Resources) with Fusion Capital and on the acquisition and financing of the SASA lead and zinc mine in Macedonia by Lynx Resources and its subsequent sale (by way of reverse takeover) to Central Asia Metals; on offtake and financing arrangements relating to Weatherly International’s copper projects in Namibia; Mondo Minerals on its projects in Finland; De Beers in relation to purchasing arrangements in West Africa; a Russian based investor on a uranium mining JV in Mongolia; a Chinese mining company on the acquisition and development of a coal project in Mongolia; Sumatra Copper & Gold plc on its mining projects in Indonesia (including in relation to its local partnering and financing arrangements); a major mining company on the acquisition of a coal project in Mozambique and iron ore projects in Cameroon and the Republic of Congo; a mining investment fund on mining royalty (including iron ore, copper and gold) financings; a Chinese corporate on the acquisition of copper assets in Zambia; and an international company on its bid to secure mining rights in Kosovo to supply lignite to a 1.2 GW power project

 - power - advising Mainstream Renewable Power on its $1.4bn joint venture with pan-emerging markets investor Actis for delivering 600 MW of wind and solar projects in Chile, on its $1.9bn pan-Africa renewable power joint venture (known as Lekela) with Actis and on a £177.5m equity investment from a number of institutional investors (including the IFC, the Rockefeller Brothers Fund, Ascension and Sanlam) to provide funding for Lekela; E.ON on the sale of its interest in a gas power project in Turkey; AES Corporation on the development and financing of the 216 MW gas fired Kribi IPP in Cameroon; a major international power company on the sale of its power projects throughout Africa; the Energy Technologies Institute (a public-private corporate joint venture, that creates clean energy projects) on project development issues; and several PE houses on the acquisition, financing and development of solar PV projects in the UK